BCCDC-PHL/rsv-b-qc/README.md

 ```

 ## Usage
 This pipeline makes some assumptions about the directory structure of the input dataset.
-We assume that there is a directory below the directory passed via the `--run_dir` flag, named like: `mpxv-artic-nf-vX.Y-output`, which contains output from the [BCCDC-PHL/mpxv-artic-nf](https://github.com/BCCDC-PHL/mpxv-artic-nf) pipeline.
+We assume that there is a directory below the directory passed via the `--run_dir` flag, named like: `rsv-a-artic-nf-vX.Y-output`, which contains output from the [BCCDC-PHL/rsv-a-artic-nf](https://github.com/BCCDC-PHL/rsv-a-artic-nf) pipeline.

 ```
-nextflow run BCCDC-PHL/mpxv-qc \
+nextflow run BCCDC-PHL/rsv-a-qc \
   -profile conda \
   --cache ~/.conda/envs \
   --run_dir </path/to/run_dir> \
-  --bed </path/to/mpxv.scheme.bed> \
+  --bed </path/to/rsv-a.scheme.bed> \
   --primer_pairs_tsv </path/to/primer_pairs.tsv> \
   --outdir <output_dir>
 ```